-Chlorine free pools have become increasingly popular in recent years.
-This is because they have a lot of benefits including reduced chemical usage, lower chlorine levels and fewer chemicals.
-However, proper care is required to ensure that the water is maintained properly and that the system is checked regularly.
-If not, your pool may experience heavy copper and silver staining which can occur within a short space of time.
+Chlorine-free pools have become increasingly popular in Australia in recent years.
+This is because they claim to have a lot of benefits including reduced chemical usage, lower chlorine levels, healthier water, and fewer chemicals in your pool.
+Is it all real, or is it just clever marketing?
 This page discusses the good and bad aspects of chlorine free pools.

 “Remember, most chlorine free or natural systems are simply low chlorine, not zero chlorine.
-Many use copper and silver to sanitize the pool water”
+Many use copper and silver or ozone to sanitize the pool water”

-This video above shows how copper and silver works to significantly reduce the amount of chlorine and chemicals needed to maintain healthy pool water.
+The video above shows how copper and silver work to significantly reduce the amount of chlorine and chemicals needed to maintain healthy pool water.
 This is because the copper and silver anodes dispense small amounts of copper and silver into the water.
-These particles works to kill algae and bacteria.
+These particles work to kill algae and bacteria.
 Because of this, little to no chlorine is needed to keep the water clear.
 In Australia, there are several companies that make low (or no) chlorine systems.
 Some of these include:

 Chlorine free swimming pools – Do they reduce chemical usage?

-One of the main selling points of these systems is that your pool will require fewer chemicals to maintain the water balance.
-This is because of the reduced requirement of chlorine.
+One of the main selling points of Chlorine free pools is that your pool will require fewer chemicals to maintain the water balance.
+This is because of the reduced requirement of chlorine improves water balance.
 However, most of these systems still use salt and produce a small amount of chlorine.
-Because a salt water generator increases the pH of the water the reduced levels mean that the water chemistry is more stable.
+Because a saltwater generator increases the pH of pool water, the reduced levels mean that the water chemistry is more stable.
 Therefore, the water will need fewer chemicals to re-adjust the water.

-On the other hand, chlorine free pools still generate low levels of chlorine.
-By doing this, you still will have some chlorine in the water.
-Some manufacturers refer to this aspect of the system as an oxidizer unit.
-This is just a fancy name for a salt water chlorinator.
+On the other hand, most chlorine free pool systems still generate (or need) low levels of chlorine to function safely.
+Some manufacturers refer to the chlorine-producing part of the system as an oxidizer unit.
+Don’t forget, this is just a fancy name for a small saltwater chlorinator.
 However, as mentioned earlier, the amount of chlorine needed is less than a normal pool.